Canberra Crescent Condominium near Canberra Plaza and MRT station

 Khatib Bongsu Nature Park

-Schools and Educational Institutions Near Canberra Crescent Condo
+Schools and Educational Institutions Near Canberra Crescent Residences

-The location of Canberra Crescent New Condo is very family-friendly, with many primary schools within a 2km radius.
+The location of Canberra Crescent Residences is very family-friendly, with many primary schools within a 2km radius.
 This will provide priority admission for kids entering Primary 1.

 Primary Schools within a 1km Radius